PeterBrain/boilr/README.md

 ## Weaknesses

-This current design has a major drawback: Unlike Ohmpilot, a comparable product with a much higher efficiency thanks to PWM, my installation has only two states.
+This current design has a major drawback: Unlike Ohmpilot, a comparable product from Fronius with a much higher efficiency thanks to PWM, my installation has only two states.
 It's either on (with full power to the heating coil), or off.
-This efficiency is lost on days where pv production isn't just enough to provide the current consumption of the house plus heating water.
+This most efficiency here is lost on days where pv production barely isn't enough to provide the current consumption of the house plus heating water.

-## TODO

-### Required

-- installer (mkdir for log and pid; install requirements)
-- tests (obvious)
-- store response (file)

-### Optional

-- daemon
-  - working directory (auto install - elevated privileges)
-  - run chrooted
-  - reload config
-- logrotate
-- containerize
-- api or publish/subscribe (mqtt) interface
-  - home-assistant